How to get involved

-Ashfield Land and Gazeley, the developers behind Rail Central, are consulting with the local community and a full range of stakeholders.
-The purpose of the consultation is to provide local residents, elected representatives and other interested parties the opportunity to understand and influence the proposals.
+Ashfield Land and Gazeley, the developers behind Rail Central, have been engaging and consulting with the local community and a full range of stakeholders.
+The purpose of the process is to provide local residents, elected representatives and other interested parties the opportunity to understand and influence the proposals.

 As well as being a central part of the NSIP planning process, consultation is a statutory requirement for Ashfield Land and Gazeley as the scheme applicants.
 Throughout this process we have been following the requirements set out in the NSIP process and working hard to ensure that anyone wanting to participate in the consultation has the opportunity to do so.

 The consultation programme has been designed to take place in a clear and sequential way, with local residents and other interested parties engaged at an early stage so that information can be shared and we can understand any specific issues or concerns so that they can be considered before the plans are at an advanced stage.

 We set up a number of ways to help ensure local communities can take part in the Phase Two Consultation and provide feedback.
 The consultation materials were available at a series of public exhibitions in March 2018, in the project library of this website, and at specified deposit locations in the local area.
 Between 15 March and 11.59pm on 23 April we invited local residents, landowners, stakeholders and others with an interest in the project to provide their written feedback.
 Feedback could be provided via an online feedback form on the project website, by sending an email to the project email address (email@example.com) or by sending feedback via Freepost to the dedicated project freepost address (Freepost Rail Central).